mmccrea/QuSpinTesting/README.md

 Run the QuSpin at a decimation rate that reads out the counter from the internal DAC and use that to determine what is the maximum number of samples that can be stored inside the Qu-spin (priority: low, no impact on anticipated data taking methods in the near future)
 ---
 #### Orientation Testing
+We tested possible deadzones of the QTFM sensor based on the oreintation of the sensor relative to the magnetic field it was in.
+This was quantified by the use of the sensors strength value, with 0 meaning the sensor could not lock onto a field, and 100 meaning it was operating at maximum efficiency.
 ---
 #### Buffer Testing